Cadet Frequently Asked Questions

 You are also encouraged to keep Community Hosts involved in Cal Maritime activities and to express your appreciation for a Community Host's generosity.
 Never take advantage of your Community Host, nor take them for granted -- they are volunteers of this program.

 Community Hosts will offer friendship, understanding and encouragement to you, as an incoming freshmen cadet during your demanding first year at the Academy.
 Community Hosts are meant to provide a local "family connection" for you and should help you learn more about the area so that you may experience the many positive aspects that the town of Vallejo, Solano County and the Bay Area have to offer.
 After applying, all Community Hosts will have a background check and undergo approximately 2 hours of training on campus.

-Is the Cadet-Community Connection open only to freshmen or can I remain a member as an upper classmen?
+Is the Cadet-Community Connection open only to freshmen or can I remain a member as

 The program is designed for incoming freshmen cadets only, however we encourage and support the idea that many of you may want to continue your relationship with your Community Host until graduation.

 California State Law prohibits the sale or consumption of alcoholic beverages to anyone under 21 years of age.
 This restriction extends to you within a Community Host's home.
 You and your Community Host must understand that the consequences for the under age consumption of alcohol are severe.